magickw/E-commerce-backend/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application uses Express.js API and Sequelize to interact with a MySQL database.
+This application creates the backend of a e-comerce website by useing Express.js API and Sequelize to interact with a MySQL database.

 ## Table of Contents
 - [Description](#description)